FreedomParrot/Solana-Arbitrage-Pure-Jupiter/README.md

 ## 🆘 Support

-For issues, questions, or contributions, please refer to the project repository or contact the maintainers.
+For issues, questions, or contributions, please refer to the project repository or contact us on discord.

 ---